beitmenotyou-com/OmniSocial-ProtocolKit/docs/Protocols/webfinger.md

 ## 🔄 Integration Notes

 - Required for ActivityPub federation
-- Parses resource to find actor or DID
+- Parses the resource to find the actor or DID